 - A machine learning platform that can run training and prediction at scale with minimal DevOps.

-Cloud Datalab offers Jupyter Notebooks as a service with added features to connect to GCP products such as BigQuery, Cloud Storage, or Cloud Machine Learning Engine, or to the Perception APIs such as the Cloud Natural Language.
+Cloud Datalab offers Jupyter Notebooks as a service with added features to connect to GCP products such as BigQuery, Cloud Storage, or AI Platform, or to the Perception APIs such as the Cloud Natural Language.
 Data scientists can use Cloud Datalab to run interactive analytic sessions and connect the dots between all those products.
 Cloud Datalab includes other standard libraries such as NumPy or Pandas.

 From Cloud Datalab, you can, for example, use Natural Language predictions to do some sentiment analysis.
 The histogram shows that a majority of customers have a positive feeling toward the products, brand, or both.